Nov 3rd 2022

 Diazepam, commonly sold under the brand name Valium, is a drug belonging to the family of medicines called benzodiazepines.
 It is most used to treat general anxiety disorders, alcohol withdrawal, muscle spasms, or acute seizures.
 You should only take diazepam as prescribed by a doctor, as its misuse can lead to addiction, severe side effects and even death.

 Its generic drug name is diazepam, however it is also sold under the brands Valium, Dizac, Diastat, and Valtoco in the US.
 It is sold worldwide, under 500 different names, and it was the most sold drug in the United States of America between 1968 and 1982.

-Diazepam is mainly prescribed for general anxiety disorder, status epilepticus (continuous seizures), muscle spasms, and acute alcohol withdrawal.
+Diazepam is an anti-anxiety medication that is mainly prescribed for general anxiety disorder, status epilepticus (continuous seizures), muscle spasms, and acute alcohol withdrawal.
 It is usually prescribed on a short-term basis.

 It is used to treat alcohol, opiate, and benzodiazepine withdrawal because of its relatively long “half-life”.
 A drug’s “half-life” is the amount of time it takes for the active substance of a drug to reduce by half in your body.